zehdari/Databases-GP24/README.md

 ## Member Contributions

 **Cameron Tucker**: Developed the application, including the PHP, JavaScript, HTML, and CSS.
 Wrote the majority of the SQL queries and managed the overall functionality.
-Created the setup scripts and worked collaboratively with Jia to confirm the page structure and refine the SQL implementation.
+Created the setup scripts and validated the application with testing.

-**JiaCheng Xue**: Initiated group communication and collaboration.
-Assisted with SQL preparation and validation.
-Tested the setup scripts and provided input on finalizing the page structure to ensure alignment with project requirements.
+**JiaCheng Xue**:

-**Saleh Zakzok**: No contact, no contribution to the project.
+**Saleh Zakzok**: